 As the volume of publications continues to increase rapidly throughout the world, it is becoming more important to promote your research outputs to ensure that they don’t go unnoticed.

 One method of promoting your research is to create a profile on an academic social networking site and add the details of your publications.
 There are several different sites including Mendeley, ResearchGate, Academia.edu and the Social Science Research Network.
-Check out the current users of the different sites and speak to colleagues before deciding which academic social networking site you will create your profile in.
-Also this simple guide may help you decide on what network(s) to join.
+Check out the current users of the different sites and speak to colleagues before deciding which academic social networking site you will create your profile in, or you may consider giving yourself a digital identity health check.

 Social media can be useful means for publicising your research and also engaging with your audience.